Council of the European Union: Configurations

 Complementing these, the Political and Security Committee (PSC) brings together ambassadors to monitor international situations and define policies within the CSDP, particularly in crises.
-The European Council is similar to a configuration of the Council and operates in a similar way, but is composed of the national leaders (heads of government or state) and has its own President, since 2019, Charles Michel.
+The European Council is similar to a configuration of the council and operates in a similar way, but is composed of the national leaders (heads of government or state) and has its own President, since 2019, Charles Michel.
 The body's purpose is to define the general "impetus" of the Union.
 The European Council deals with the major issues such as the appointment of the President of the European Commission who takes part in the body's meetings.

 Ecofin's Eurozone component, the Euro group, is also a formal group with its own President.
 Its European Council counterpart is the Euro summit formalized in 2011 and the TSCG.

 Following the entry into force of a framework agreement between the EU and ESA there is a Space Council configuration—a joint and concomitant meeting of the EU Council and of the ESA Council at ministerial level dealing with the implementation of the ESP adopted by both organisations.

 Administration

-The General Secretariat of the Council provides the continuous infrastructure of the Council, carrying out preparation for meetings, draft reports, translation, records, documents, agendas and assisting the presidency.
+The General Secretariat of the Council provides the continuous infrastructure of the council, carrying out preparation for meetings, draft reports, translation, records, documents, agendas and assisting the presidency.
 The Secretary General of the Council is head of the Secretariat.
-The Secretariat is divided into seven directorates-general, each administered by a director-general.
+The Secretariat is divided into eleven directorates-general, each administered by a director-general.

-The Committee of Permanent Representatives (COREPER) is a body composed of representatives from the states (ambassadors, civil servants etc.) who meet each week to prepare the work and tasks of the Council.
+The Committee of Permanent Representatives (COREPER) is a body composed of representatives from the states (ambassadors, civil servants etc.) who meet each week to prepare the work and tasks of the council.
 It monitors and co-ordinates work and deals with the Parliament on co-decision legislation.
 It is divided into two groups of the representatives (Coreper II) and their deputies (Coreper I).
 Agriculture is dealt with separately by the Special Committee on Agriculture (SCA).
-The numerous working groups submit their reports to the Council through Coreper or SCA.
+The numerous working parties submit their reports to the Council through Coreper or SCA.

 Governments represented in the Council

 The Treaty of Lisbon mandated a change in voting system from 1 November 2014 for most cases to double majority Qualified Majority Voting, replacing the voting weights system.
 Decisions made by the council have to be taken by 55% of member states representing at least 65% of the EU's population.

-Almost all members of the Council are members of a political party at national level, and most of these are members of a European-level political party.
-However the Council is composed to represent the Member States rather than political parties and the nature of coalition governments in a number of states means that party breakdown at different configuration of the Council vary depending on which domestic party was assigned the portfolio.
+Almost all members of the council are members of a political party at national level, and most of these are members of a European-level political party.
+However the council is composed to represent the Member States rather than political parties and the nature of coalition governments in a number of states means that party breakdown at different configuration of the Council vary depending on which domestic party was assigned the portfolio.
 However, the broad ideological alignment of the government in each state does influence the nature of the law the Council produces and the extent to which the link between domestic parties puts pressure on the members in the European Parliament to vote a certain way.